LeslyeCream/Timeline-reminders/README.md

 # History

 I basically sought to put into practice my recent knowledge in Python while solving a problem of my day to day.
-Although the timeline plugin is fantastic, in a real scenario I found it really "complicated" to add, modify or delete items manually on a daily basis, especially if they are hundreds or have a lot of details (and even worse if I do it from my phone).
-So this script tries to simplify the whole process behind it.
+Although the timeline plugin is fantastic, in a real scenario I found it really "complicated" to add, modify or delete items manually on a daily basis, especially if they are hundreds or have a lot of details (and even worse if I do it from my phone) So this script tries to simplify the whole process behind it.

 ![IMG_20241227_085542](https://github.com/user-attachments/assets/82f2c60f-8b5e-4139-a951-60ec64871960)